-It’s as if everything has been turned upside down in Vampires!, because I certainly don’t recall the last time a vampire needed the aid of a mere mortal.
-That is however the case here, as you are tasked with helping them reach their crypts safely, unless of course you desires a greeting by the infamous “level failed” screen.
+It’s as if everything has been turned upside down in Vampires! because I certainly don’t recall the last time a vampire needed the aid of a mere mortal.
+That is, however, the case here, as you are tasked with helping them reach their crypts safely unless of course, you desire a greeting by the infamous “level failed” screen.

 Guiding them guys to their crypts is a simple matter at first, as the tile-based level design offer little challenge early on, but as you progress through each of the 16 levels found in this demo, the difficulty definitely increases and soon you’ll miss those early, simple levels where victory was but a few tile rotations away.
 Any sane vampire would know stop instead of walking straight into a wall and turning right around, but that’s not the case here as these guys just keep moving back and forth, like a bunch of vampire lemmings, which certainly doesn’t make your job any easier!

 To make matters even more complicated, only highlighted tiles in each level can be turned to create those new (and hopefully safer) paths, but at least you can do it while a vampire is crossing it.
 For the most part, turning tiles is what you’ll be doing in each level, but there is more to it than simply saving a certain number of vampires to move onto the next stage: A silver or gold medal is awarded for careful planning, since going for the gold means you to only get to turn so many tiles while making sure you don’t take too long and save a predetermined number of vampires.. wow, good luck to completionists.